Slayingripper/Investigating-Radio-Frequency-vulnerabilities-in-the-Internet-of-Things/README.md

 ## Hive Hub

 The hive hub is a zigbee device coordinator used to connect and control multiple zigbee devices.
-The device it self is made up by a
+The device it self transmits using an RF6555 CHIP which is capable of transmitting both WIFI and Zigbee with a  maximum transmission power of 18dbm.
+The chip also has an integrated Low noise amplifier for greater reception and transmission .
+For the device to start transmitting and receiving Zigbee packets , it requires an account to be created on the Hive website [cite] , this posses a potential threat , if the Hive service would at some point become obslete it would render the device useless.